onur/acme-client/README.md

 request.
 It will register a new user account and identify domain ownership by putting required challenge token into `/var/www/.well-known/acme-challenge/`.
-And if everything goes well, it will save domain private key into `domain.key` file and signed certificate into `domain.crt`.
+And if everything goes well, it will save domain private key into `domain.key` and signed certificate into `domain.crt`.

 You can also use `--email` option to provide a contact addres on registration.